soshis/Lever_Arena/code/README.txt

 Use training python script:
-Open 'Training_Step(number).py file' in lever arena folder -> press F5 (should make the program start) -> type in animal’s number -> start training -> After training press Ctrl+C to terminate session.
+Open 'Training_Step(number).py file' in lever arena folder -> press F5 (should make the program start) -> type in animalâ€™s number -> start training -> After training press Ctrl+C to terminate session.

-Exception for Step6: Open “Training_Step(number).py' file in lever arena folder -> press F5 (should make the program start) -> type in animal’s number -> type last vertical position reached (0, 1 or 2) -> type last horizontal position reached (0, 1, 2, 3 or 4) -> start training -> After training press Ctrl+C to terminate session.
+Exception for Step6: Open â€œTraining_Step(number).py' file in lever arena folder -> press F5 (should make the program start) -> type in animalâ€™s number -> type last vertical position reached (0, 1 or 2) -> type last horizontal position reached (0, 1, 2, 3 or 4) -> start training -> After training press Ctrl+C to terminate session.

 *** Phase 1 : nose spoke, lever push.

 - Step 1: perform nose poke.
 Success for nose poke is notified with beep sound and reward.
 After a single session with 40 trials, the step is completed.
-Don’t forget to progressively adjust the gain knob to its minimum.
+Donâ€™t forget to progressively adjust the gain knob to its minimum.
 Nose spoke should not be neglected.
 Rats that don't learn to do nose spoke right inside the sensor neck performed poorer when the task become more complicated.
-They learn slower as they get easier confuse and their lever pushes are less ‘proper’(expected time: 2 sessions).
+They learn slower as they get easier confuse and their lever pushes are less â€˜properâ€™(expected time: 2 sessions).

 - Step 2: Learning to push the lever.
 Each time, start with 5 nose spokes to get the reward.
 First real lever is in low position (v_pos = 0.00110, h_pos =0 .0130).
-Use dummy lever to draw rat’s attention.
+Use dummy lever to draw ratâ€™s attention.
 Give reward when rat touches the dummy lever and then when the rat touches the dummy lever.
 Start by putting the dummy lever at a similar level than the platform and then, to prevent him using its teeth, lower your dummy lever.
 Once rat learned to pushes a little bit the dummy lever, shift attention from dummy lever to real lever by rising the real lever to